Lana-chan/webgbcam/README.md

 to learning how Bayer dithering works in order to remake her camera app once it was no longer available in app stores.

+Thanks to [lospec.com](https://lospec.com/palette-list) for making a list of palettes available, many of which were used in this project.

 ## License

 ```